 Holy God, you are enthroned forever.
-We know that you are forever, and we think that other establishment are too.
+We know that you are forever, and we think that other establishments are too.
 If the stones from our sanctuary came tumbling down, we would pick them up from the dirt and cry.
-Look on our dusty and tear streaked faces with pity.
+Look on our dusty and tear-streaked faces with pity.
 We forget that we do can not comprehend forever as you do.
 To you our establishments are ashes and snot on a garment that can be washed or tossed out when it is too worn to wear.
-Be with us as we mourn loosing things you did not imagine would last forever.
-Let us rest in the comfort of your ever lasting arms.
+Be with us as we mourn losing things you did not imagine would last forever.
+Let us rest in the comfort of your everlasting arms.
 Amen.

 I would be happy to receive recordings of Psalm readings or prayers that you would like to offer for use in the blog and “worship like experiences” our congregation.

 Ok, everyone take a deep breath.
 Breath in.
 Breath out.
 Breath in.
 God is God.
 Breath out.
 I am not.
 Breath in.
 God is with us.
 Breath out.
 We are not alone.
 Breath in.
 Breath out.
 Repeat as needed.

 Wash your hands. 😉